Moving Company to Germany

 Most appliances should be left behind, but most electronics can be taken.
 Keep in mind that many European appliances are much smaller than their American counterparts, so if you are moving with a family, consider finding an American washing machine that will work in Germany (only do this if you already know where you will live and can verify that it will fit).
 Refrigerators, dishwashers, etc. should be purchased in Germany.
 However, the vast majority of electronics should work in Germany, just check to see if the electricity input of your device has 110/220 v capabilities.
 This includes most TVs, computer monitors, and even many modern vacuum cleaners (those with AC adapters are almost always OK).
 If you’re unsure, your relocation specialist should be able to check for you.

-International Car Shipping to Germany
+Car Shipping from USA to Germany

 You can ship your car (or motorcycle!) to Germany, in most cases without import duties.
 Please ensure that your car is at least six months old and registered to you.
 Newer cars are subject to 19% VAT and another 10% import tax.
 You will also need to show that you have not lived in Germany for the past 12 months, or you will pay the VAT and import tax, Your name needs to appear on the vehicle’s title and registration, which will need to be provided prior to picking up your vehicle for shipment.
 These should be translated into German.